bitovi/bitops/docs/index.md

 <div class="bitovi-row">
     <div class="bitovi-column">
         <h3><a href="configuration-base">Configurable</a></h3>
-        <p>Tell BitOps what deployment tools and parameters it needs to deploy your application through environment variables or yaml based configuration.</p>
+        <p>Tell BitOps what deployment tools and parameters it needs to deploy your application through environment variables or yaml-based configuration.</p>
     </div>
    <div class="bitovi-column">
         <h3><a href="lifecycle">Event Hooks</a></h3>
-        <p>If BitOps doesn't have built-in support for your usecase, BitOps can execute arbitrary bash scripts at different points in its lifecycle.</p>
+        <p>If BitOps doesn't have built-in support for your use case, BitOps can execute arbitrary bash scripts at different points in its lifecycle.</p>
     </div>
     <div class="bitovi-column">
         <h3><a href="plugins">Customizable</a></h3>
-        <p>Our newest feature Plugins offer a layer of plug and play specialization with the BitOps core.
+        <p>Our newest feature Plugins offer a layer of plug-and-play specialization with the BitOps core.
 Use one of our officially supported plugins or make your own!</p>
     </div>
     <div class="bitovi-column">
         <h3><a href="examples">Runs Anywhere</a></h3>
         <p>By bundling all logic in BitOps, you can have the same experience regardless of which pipeline service runs your CI.
 You can even run BitOps locally!</p>
     </div>
 </div>